IridiumIO/CompactGUI/README.md

 # CompactGUI
-Visual Interface for the Windows Compact.exe cmdlet

-## Overview

-This tool is a visual interface to make using the Windows Compact function more availble to more people.
+This tool is a standalone visual interface to make using the Windows Compact function more availble to more people.
 It intentionally only exposes the ability to compress *folders*.
 Whole drives and entire Windows installations cannot be modified from this tool - users seeking that functionality should use the command-line version built into Windows.

+## Installation
+Download the standalone program from [Github Releases](https://github.com/ImminentFate/CompactGUI/releases)

 ## Uses
 Use this tool to: